 Medium-term priorities

-Maximising the benefits to Georgia of its Association to the Horizon 2020 programme and encouraging increased participation under the Research and Training Programme of Euratom, complementing Horizon 2020, particularly in the field of nuclear safety and radiation protection based on competitive calls;
+Maximising the benefits to Georgia of its Association to the Horizon 2020 programme and encouraging increased [GE: increased] participation under the Research and Training Programme of Euratom, complementing Horizon 2020, particularly in the field of nuclear safety and radiation protection based on competitive calls; [GE: split para into two bullets: 1.
+Maximising the benefits to Georgia of its Association to the Horizon 2020 programme; 2.
+Encouraging participation under the Research and Training Program of Euratom, complementing Horizon 2020, particularly in the field of nuclear safety and radiation protection based on competitive calls]

 Reinforcing human, material and institutional resources in order to improve research and innovation capacities;